isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/dashboard-layout/info-pages.md

 -	The Report/Dashboard Title and name of the page, alongside the reporting month and year.
 -	A quick links section on the left-hand side of the page is optional.
 This panel is designed not to duplicate a list of all pages, but to highlight key pages the user may be interested in.
 -	Information in the main body of the page.
--	A footer to state who created the dashboard, and a link to the accessibility statement: [Accessibility Statement][info 0]
+-	A footer to state who created the dashboard, and a link to the [Accessibility Statement][info 0]
 -	The background is NHS Grey 5 (#f0f4f5).
 Please see the colour guidance for more details.

 ### Text content

-Your content should follow the corporate NHS Business Services Authority Content Design Standards - [Link][info 1]
+Your content should follow the corporate [NHS Business Services Authority Content Design Standards][info 1]

 Some important notes in relation to your text content:
 -	A Header 1 has been used on each page to help navigate a screen reader, Header 1 should be size 16px.
 -	The body of the text should be size 12px.
-[Source][info 2]
+[Source - Accessible print publications ][info 2]
 -	Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
-[Source][info 3]
+[Source - NHS identity guidelines; Fonts][info 3]

 This is a basic example of one of the pages:
 ![Example dashboard information page including a New section and release notes](info-page.png)